gulyaasferenc/rxjs-indexeddb/README.md

 })
 ```
 -----------
-> Add more or one new key-value pars to the store.
+> Add more or one new key-value pairs to the store.
 > Returns void
 ```javascript
 rxjsIndexedDb.add({